 - †Economics 254.
-Corporate Financial Management †Economics 255.
-Theory and Use of Business Accounting Economics 260.
-Management in Theory and Practice - B. Three upper division courses selected from departments other than the student's departmental major, to be decided upon in consultation with the ad- - C. The senior seminar in this field.
+Corporate Financial Management Economics 255.
+Theory and Use of Business Accounting †Economics 275.
+Government and the American Economy - C. Four upper division courses selected from departments other than the student's departmental major, to be decided upon in consultation with the ad- - D. American Business and Economic Systems 290.
+Seminar in American Business and Economic Systems